Mina's Garden - Integration support for what opened

 For regulators

-Research licensingAnonymized dataset for academic and pharma usePer agreement
+Research licensingAnonymized, charter-approved dataset for academic usePer agreement

 Fireside Project Crisis / peer